 September 28, 2018

 A lot of new beeswax candle-makers are surprised and frustrated when they start making beeswax candles because they think it’s going to be much easier than using other types of waxes.
-Just melt beeswax, pop in a wick and voila! you have a candle, right?
+Just melt beeswax, pop in a wick and voila! you have a candle!
 Nope, not that easy.
-Even though beeswax does not need additives like UV stabilizers and preservatives and fragrance, you would think it would be an easier wax to work with, but it isn’t.
-Beeswax has many more natural variables than waxes made with consistent formulas in a factory.
-Beeswax is different for a number of reasons:
+Even though beeswax does not need additives like UV stabilizers, hardening agents, preservatives and fragrance, you would think it would be an easier wax to work with, but it isn’t.
+Beeswax has natural variables that waxes made with consistent formulas in a factory do not have.
+Beeswax is different for several reasons:

 Bees forage wherever they live (if they didn’t, our world would be in a lot of trouble!) and each honeybee region provides different plants and flowers for them to forage on.
 This will affect the fragrance of the wax.
 Beeswax obtained from other parts of the country will smell differently, depending on what the bees foraged on.
 The same holds true for all the flavors of honey.
 Since Big Moon Beeswax obtains our beeswax directly from beekeepers here in the Pacific Northwest, we know what our honeybees were foraging on and select our wax because of the fragrance it provides.
 So how your beeswax candles smell will be different from one candle company to another, depending on where they purchased their beeswax.